 The Process of Military Purchasing in the Free World–Who Wins, Who Loses?

 You may not be a big fan of military procurement scandals, nor even of supersonic fighter jets.
 But the case of F-35 Lightning II Joint Strike Fighter is massive–the largest government defense contract ever signed anywhere by anybody–and massively convoluted.
-It would be wonderfully amusing if it weren’t so utterly bizarre.
+It would be wonderfully amusing if it weren’t so bizarre and so monumentally costly that just reading the numbers can give you a nosebleed.
 By studying its ins and outs we can discover a lot about American government priorities and how their dubious values come into play.
 You will discover here just how smart they are–and how dumb they think we are.

 What Exactly Is the F-35 Lightning II (aka the Joint Strike Fighter) Program?